What Sweepstakes Prize Winners Need to Know about 1099 Forms

-According to the IRS 1099-MISC guidelines, companies must mail a copy of the 1099-MISC form to its sweepstakes winners in a letter postmarked by January 31st of the year following the year in which they received a prize.
-For example, if you received a prize in May of this year, your 1099 should be mailed by January 31st of next year.
+Companies must mail a copy of the 1099-MISC form to its sweepstakes winners in a letter postmarked by January 31st of the year following the year in which they received a prize.

 The 1099-MISC form will be sent for the year in which you received a prize, not the year in which you were notified that you are a winner.

 For example, if you are notified that you have won a car this year, but the sponsor doesn't actually deliver the prize until next year, you can expect to get the 1099-MISC form by early February of the year after that.
 If the sponsor sends the 1099 form for the wrong year, you can dispute it with them and ask them to send a corrected version.